lihaoyi/joptimize/notes.md

 Possible phase order:

-- OPTIONAL Pessimistic constant folding (possibly fused with construction)
+- OPTIONAL Pessimistic constant folding (possibly fused with construction).
+This greatly simplifies the graph that gets to optimistic inferencing, making it both faster to run and easier to debug.

 - Optimistic inferencing
   - Needs to apply across method boundaries